geotools/geotools/docs/developer/conventions/code/style.rst

 * Example of Reusing Code under another license

-  The simple rule of thumb here is to not modify the initial header at all; and simply stick the geotools header on top.
+  The simple rule of thumb here is to not modify the initial header at all; and stick the geotools header on top.

   * :download:`DateUtil.java </../../modules/library/main/src/main/java/org/geotools/feature/type/DateUtil.java>`